 4. JBL LSR 305 / 306 / 308 MKII Monitor Speaker

-“The best value studio speakers on the market.”
+“The best value studio speaker on the market.”

 Models: | LSR 305/LSR 306/LSR 308 |